CoolmanCZ/upp_cmake/README.md

 ## TODO
 - Support of the precompiled headers (PCH) for MSVC
+- Resolve problem to build DLL as target

 ## Flags
 Build and configuration flags, that are taken into account by the GenerateCMakeFiles-lib.sh script.